Jagadeesh-Kumar-With-Initial-As-S/bulk-email-tool-f-e/README.md

 # Front-end

-Front-end which is used is equal to ReactJS
+Front-end which is used is equal to Reactjs

 <hr/>